Arizona in Jordan

 Arabic language courses are taught by Jordanian faculty designated by the University of Arizona.
-Students must have 1 semester of Arabic language study prior to the program start date.
-If you are applying through Project GO, you must have two semesters of prior Arabic study.
+Students must have 1 year of Arabic language study prior to the program start date.
 Arabic courses are 140 hours (120 classroom and 20 with a language partner).

 Modern Standard Arabic

 - ARB 424A/B Introductory Levantine Arabic (I & II)

 - ARB 484A/B Intermediate Levantine Arabic (I & II)